Wildlife and Birds

 Likelihood to see: Medium on the Osa Peninsula.

-These magnificent endangered very large birds are found along the Central Pacific coast, particularly the Osa Peninusla.
+These magnificent endangered very large birds are found along the Central Pacific coast, particularly the Osa Peninsula.
 Their loud squawking means they can often be heard before they are seen and they can be found in pairs or small groups feeding on fruit trees.

 Turtles